-Join Scott Simpson for an in-depth discussion in this video Running your script automatically, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Running your script automatically, part of Learning Google Apps Script.

 - Rather than just running a script…or calling functions manually,…Apps Script provides a way…to make things happen programmatically…through triggers which fire when particular events happen.…There are two types to be aware of, simple and installable.…Simple triggers are available in bound scripts…and let you tie execution of functions to events…like opening the document, editing the document and more.…These simple triggers can't use services…that require authorization, however.…